bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Have you ever made a mistake while programming?

-Well, you\'re not alone.
+Well, you&apos;re not alone.

 After all, mistakes are a part of programming.

-If there are never any errors in your code, that means you\'re either extremely skilled or not writing enough code.
+If there are never any errors in your code, that means you&apos;re either extremely skilled or not writing enough code.

 While there will always be errors in your code, some can be avoided.